Why did Russia invade Ukraine and what could happen next?

 What might happen next?

-Western leaders condemned Mr Putin’s “utter brutality” after Russian missile strikes killed civilians in Ukraine, with Mr Guterres saying he was “deeply shocked”.
+Western leaders have been united in condemning Mr Putin’s “utter brutality”, with Mr Guterres saying he was “deeply shocked” by recent missile strikes against Ukrainian cities.

 “They constitute another unacceptable escalation of the war and, as always, civilians are paying the highest price,” added UN spokesperson Stephane Dujarric.

-Several emergency meetings have been arranged to discuss these developments including G7 leaders with Mr Zelensky and the UN general assembley.
+Her European Council counterpart, Charles Michel, unequivocally labelled Russia’s actions as war crimes.

-In an ominous development, Belarus leader Alexander Lukashenko has ordered troops to deploy with Russian forces near Ukraine in response to what he claimed was a threat from Kyiv and its Western backers.
-The two countries had started pulling forces together after the explosion on Russia’s bridge to Crimea, Mr Lukashenko was quoted as saying.
-Poland has released guidance advising its citizens in Belarus to leave the country.
+Several emergency meetings have been arranged to discuss these developments including G7 leaders with Mr Zelensky and the UN general assembly and the war will also be on the agenda as the G20 meets in Bali, Indonesia, an event Mr Putin has shunned, sending foreign minister Sergey Lavrov in his stead.

 The Independent has a proud history of campaigning for the rights of the most vulnerable, and we first ran our Refugees Welcome campaign during the war in Syria in 2015.
 Now, as we renew our campaign and launch this petition in the wake of the unfolding Ukrainian crisis, we are calling on the government to go further and faster to ensure help is delivered.
 To find out more about our Refugees Welcome campaign, click here.
 To sign the petition click here.
 If you would like to donate then please click here for our GoFundMe page.